by: Gerhild Fulson / Cookbook Author, Blogger, German Oma!

 Mutti had another recipe for kartoffelklöße called halbseidene klösse (half-silk dumplings) also called halb und halb (half and half), which combined boiled and raw potatoes.

-It was her way of mimicking the more labor-intensive Thüringer klösse made from a raw grated potato mixture, while making things a bit easier.
+It was her way of mimicking the more labor-intensive Thüringer klösse made from a raw grated potato dough, while making things a bit easier.

 However, these "potato balls" (I find that a strange name that some people call these) recipe, that I've posted below, was her go-to recipe, especially as she got older and really appreciated being able to prepare parts of the recipe in advance.